-One of our favourite comments from 2018:
+One of our favourite comments:

 “My most memorable moment was watching a shy, rather reclusive student come alive before my very eyes as she watched and then listened and then even verbally engaged with her peers about the ‘magic’ that Chris Riddell performed in front of her.
 She has a troubled past of self-harm and extreme anxiety and is often seen just in her corner with her earphones in her ears.
 She just loved the experience so much.
 SHE WAS ALIVE!!
 She had things to tell me, she was inspired!!
 She told me she knows now what she wants to do when she leaves school – illustrate for authors.
 It was like a lightbulb being switched on.
 Her face was radiant and smiling.
 I couldn’t help looking for her in the crowd because it was such a different look for her.
 I was so pleased to see her switched on.”